shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   return 0;
 }
 ```
-3. Compile this file using this command:
+3. Compile this file using the following command:
 ```
 $ g++ hello.cpp
 ```
-If you get an error, use the editor to fix the error.
+If you get an error, use the editor to fix any errors in your code.<br>
-4. This should have created the file `a.out` -- use `$ ls -l` to find out if `a.out` is in your directory.
+4. The `g++` command should have created a file called `a.out` -- use `$ ls -l` to find out if `a.out` is in your directory.
 Note that `a.out` automatically has execute protection ("x").
 When a file has execute permission you can execute it.
 ```
-$ ls -l a.out
+$ ls -l
 ```
 5. You can now run the executable `a.out`:
 ```